Business Man Looking at Chart

 Investment offerings on Percent

-There are three main sub-asset classes to invest in on Percent: asset-based securities, corporate loans, and limited partner investing.
+There are four main sub-asset classes to invest in on Percent: asset-based securities, corporate loans, limited partner investing, and blended notes.

 1. Asset-based securities

-These are short-term bonds, or “notes,” in which repayment comes from cash flows generated by a particular asset that also serves as direct collateral.
+Asset-based securities (aka asset-based finance or asset-based lending) are short-term notes in which repayment comes from cash flows generated by a particular asset that also serves as direct collateral.

 2. Corporate loans